 A Guide to Host Agency and Consortia Education [+Comparison Chart]

 What are some examples of their educational programs?
-How about a crash course in running a home based agency?
+How about a crash course in running a home-based agency?
 Or a master’s course in Instagram marketing?
-Do you fancy a Seminar at Sea to help you develop your groups cruise business?
+Do you fancy a Seminar at Sea to help you develop your group cruise business?
 Or a FAM trip to Negril, Jamaica?
 How about a one on one coach or mentor who will walk you through your first six months of business?

 Hurray!
 You have choices!
 Shucks.
 How do you wade through all the choices if you’re not exactly sure what you’re looking for?
 Read this article and check out the voluminous information in our infographic.
 That's how!
 Here's what we have in store:

 - Sneak Preview: Steph Lee Chats Travel Host Education [Video]

 - What the Heck Is a Host Agency & Consortium?
 (The crib notes.)

 - A Closer Look at Host/ Consortia Education

 - How Do I Narrow Down My Options?
 An Exercise

 - Comparison Chart: An Overview of Host/Consortia Education

 Before we really dive in, I have a theatrical trailer for this article brought to you by Stephanie Lee.
 She recently chatted on travel agent education during Friday 15 offering some pearls of wisdom to help frame this article:

 What the Heck Is a Host Agency and a Consortium?